 - Add the flour, stir until combined with the veggies.

-- Add the water, keep stirring and let the mix come to a gentle simmer for 5 minutes so the vegies cook through.
+- Add the veggie stock, keep stirring and let the mix come to a gentle simmer for 5 minutes so the veggies cook through.

 - Add the cumin and fennel seeds, peas and lentils, stirring to combine and cook a little longer about 3 minutes.

-- Taste the filling and add more salt, pepper and garam masala if you feel it needs it.
+- Taste the filling and add more salt, pepper or garam masala if you feel it needs it.

 - The filling should have a thick stew-like consistency.
-Add more water if it’s too dry or simmer off the liquids if it’s too watery.
+Add a little water if it’s too dry or simmer off the liquids if it’s too watery.

 - In a large bowl mash the steamed potatoes with the ghee, yogurt and milk, keep mashing and get some air into the mix so they become slightly whipped and smooth.